girishkuniyal/Soduku-solver/README.md

 where 0 represents blank space in soduku.

-INSTRUCTION FOR USE OF SODUKU-SOLVER FOR 6X6 MATRIX
+INSTRUCTION FOR USING SODUKU-SOLVER FOR 6X6 MATRIX

 STEP 1